Table of Contents

 Rates of SN2 reactions are strongly affected by the solvent.
 Polar protic solvents, like water and methanol, are not usually used for SN2 reactions as a formation of hydrogen bond inhibits the immediate attack of the nucleophile to the target carbon.
 Polar aprotic solvents, like acetonitrile, are able to raise the ground-state energy of the nucleophile by solvating metal cations resulting to greater nucleophilicity of the anions.

 This is a type of nucleophilic substitution reaction where the reaction is unimolecular; that is the reaction only depends on the concentration of the alkyl halide.
-Unlike in SN2 where the reaction is in 1 step, the SN1 reaction proceeds in 2 steps and involve the formation of a carbocation intermediate.
+Unlike in SN2 where the reaction is in 1 step, the SN1 reaction proceeds in 2 steps and involves the formation of a carbocation intermediate.
 The first step of the reaction involves the spontaneous generation of a carbocation intermediate and the leaving group with a negative charge.
 The nucleophile then interacts with the carbocation forming the final substituted product.

 As an example, consider the reaction of (CH3)3CBr and water.
 As expected, this reaction will not proceed readily in an SN2 mechanism as there are a lot of bulky groups that inhibit the formation of the pentavalent transition state.